egemose/DroneVideoMeasure/README.md

 ## Author

-Written by Henrik Dyrberg Egemose (hesc@mmmi.sdu.dk) as part of the InvaDrone and Back2Nature projects, research projects by the University of Southern Denmark UAS Center (SDU UAS Center).
+Written by Henrik Dyrberg Egemose (hde@mmmi.sdu.dk) as part of the InvaDrone and Back2Nature projects, research projects by the University of Southern Denmark UAS Center (SDU UAS Center).
 Now maintained by Henrik Skov Midtiby (hemi@mmmi.sdu.dk).